"We're being pressured into sex by some trans women": Reception

 Around 20,000 people signed an open letter by Trans Activism UK asking the BBC to apologise for the article, while the corporation received around 5,000 complaints directly and 6,000 messages of approval.
-Protests against the article took place outside BBC regional headquarters, including in Bristol, Cardiff, Manchester, London and Brighton; one London protest against the article was attended by non-binary comedian Mae Martin who accused the article of being "bad journalism" that has "[contributed] to a culture of hysteria that makes life scarier for trans/non-binary people in this country."
+Protests against the article took place outside BBC regional headquarters, including in Bristol, Cardiff, Manchester, London and Brighton; one London protest against the article was attended by the non-binary comedian Mae Martin, who accused the article of being "bad journalism" that has "[contributed] to a culture of hysteria that makes life scarier for trans/non-binary people in this country."
 The article also trended on Twitter.
 According to NBC Out, online criticism included "tens of thousands" of cisgender women, many of whom identified as lesbians.

 Trans Media Watch said that the article was "fake news".
 Stop Funding Hate found the article "shocking".
 A figure from the transgender youth charity Mermaids commented that the article "contributes to the irrational fearmongering aimed at trans women, who have been relentlessly and systematically targeted by the media in recent years".
 A member of Trans Activism UK similarly said that the BBC had previously quoted anti-trans organisations and figureheads uncritically on multiple occasions.
 The Trans Safety Network said that one of the tweets featured in the article was a reply to an anti-trans hoax.
 James Factora of Them described the piece as "transphobic drivel disguised as 'research.
 Writing for the same publication, Samantha Riedel raised concerns about the BBC's choice to target internationalisation of the article to Brazil, saying that "in Brazil, where authoritarian leader Jair Bolsonaro holds power, violence against trans people has surged in the last two years."
 According to i, the article used the term "cotton ceiling", a term "rejected by the transgender community" and "that implies trans people struggle to have sex because of their genitals."
 It originally described Cade as a "gold star lesbian", a term denoting a lesbian who has never had sex with a man that has been criticised for connoting that she is a more "authentic" lesbian than lesbians who have previously had sex with men.